Floo/bluezRFduino/README.md

-pyRFduino
+bluezRFduino
 =========

-Python sourcecode an modules for communication with RFduino using Bluetooth and Bluez library
+Using Bluetooth and Bluez library to connect to RFduino